Timeline

 Supper Club Renamed

-The Supper Club was renamed the Pirate’s Den.
-The dinner theater was decorated by paintings of “pretty pirates” by Denny Stephenson.
+“The Supper Club” was renamed “The Pirate’s Den”.
+The dinner theater was decorated with paintings of “pretty pirates” by Denny Stephenson.
 The casino started using pirate graphics in its advertising.

-Only Female Maitre ‘D
+Only Female Maître D’

-The Pirate Den’s maitre ‘d was Pat Gallagher, the only female maitre ‘d in Las Vegas at the time.
+The Pirate Den’s maître d’ was Pat Gallagher, the only female maître d’ in Las Vegas at the time.

 Goodbye Pirate Theme

-Celebrity Lounge Opens
+Celebrity Lounge Opened

-The Celebrity Lounge opened, featuring continuous entertainment 5:30 pm to 6 am; from the lounge, Jerry Dexter hosted “El Cortez Calling” on Keno 1460 from 1-3 am live.
+“The Celebrity Lounge” opened and featured continuous entertainment from 5:30 p.m. to 6 a.m.
+From the lounge, Jerry Dexter hosted “El Cortez Calling” on Keno 1460 from 1-3 a.m. live.

 Lounge Renamed

-The lounge was renamed the V.I.P.
-Lounge
+The lounge was renamed “The V.I.P.
+Lounge.”

 Jackie Gaughan Purchases El Cortez